kumartul/JShort/README.md

 - Fetch data from any source using one line of code only 🤯
 - Setup a video using just one line of code 🤯

-**Note:** I will try to release the documentation very soon, so stay awaited... 🎉
+**Note:** I will try to release the documentation and v1.0.0 of jShort very soon, so stay awaited... 🎉

 ---